Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ## 4.6 Start server - Error on port taken

+### Test-id: UC1.2

+The server does not start without giving the port and resource as arguments to the start command.
+The system throws an exception without them.

+### Test result: Failed.

+---

+## 4.7 Start server - Error on port taken

 ### Test-id: UC1.4a

 There is output indicating that the port is taken, however, it only shows "Port is taken" - not the port number being used.